openbsd/xenocara/lib/mesa/docs/ci/index.rst

 A traces YAML file also includes a ``download-url`` pointing to a MinIO instance where to download the traces from.
-While the first job should always work with publicly accessible traces, the second job could point to an url with restricted access.
+While the first job should always work with publicly accessible traces, the second job could point to an URL with restricted access.

 Restricted traces are those that have been made available to Mesa developers without a license to redistribute at will, and thus should not be exposed to the public.
 Failing to